appdotnet/api-spec/content/docs/guides/create-an-app.md

 ![Scope Selection Screen](https://files.app.net/01qv_Geq.png)

 This is the scope authorization screen.
-If you have already generated a token this page may have some permissions checked already otherwise there won't be any.
+If you have previously generated a token, some of these boxes may already be checked.

-To find out more about scopes your can [read the scope docs.](/docs/authentication/#scopes)
+To find out more about scopes your can [read the scope docs](/reference/authentication/#scopes).

 Once you have determined which scopes you will need select them in the form and then click generate.